svenpetersen1965/C64-PSU-Global/README.md

 # Prices
 I have calculated the prices of May 2020.
 Those prices do not include shipping fees and might differ from distributor to distributor.
 The prices of the items are from reichelt.de and tme.eu.

 A 115V/230V type is 40,90€

 A 230V only type is 35,11€

+This does not incluse the 3D printed case, wich might weigh 150g and take 12h to print.